ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-06-30-tagalog-pipeline-2.md

 tags: [nlp, tagalog, low-resource languages, prodigy, natural language processing, machine learning]
 header-img: /assets/png/tagalog-gold-standard/header.png
 description: |
-    In this blog post, I'd like to share updates about my Tagalog NLP pipeline.
-I want to talk about training curves, in-depth dataset statistics, and some new components (dependency parser and part-of-speech tagger).
+    Some updates on the calamanCy project and the Tagalog NLP pipeline.
+Tl;dr: we just finished re-annotating the dataset.
+I also want to share some thoughts on my learnings during the annotation process.
 excerpt: |
-    In this blog post, I'd like to share updates about my Tagalog NLP pipeline.
-I want to talk about training curves, in-depth dataset statistics, and some new components (dependency parser and part-of-speech tagger).
+    Some updates on the calamanCy project and the Tagalog NLP pipeline.
+Tl;dr: we just finished re-annotating the dataset.
+I also want to share some thoughts on my learnings during the annotation process.
 ---

 <span class="firstcharacter">F</span>irst off, I'm happy to see such warm